 The National Parks and Wildlife Act 1974 (NPW Act) permits accommodation in parks for some purposes.

-Visitor accommodation can help increase visitation to parks and enhance visitor experiences of parks.
-It can take the form of camping facilities, historic buildings and tourist parks.
+Visitor accommodation can help increase visitation to parks, enhance visitor experiences of parks, and support the appropriate dispersal of visitation throughout the reserve system.
+It can take many forms including, but not limited to, camping facilities, historic or contemporary buildings, movable structures or caravans, and tourist parks.

-- be consistent with the relevant park Plan of Management (PoM) or Statement of Interim Management Intent (SIMI), and park management policies
+- be consistent with the relevant park Plan of Management (PoM) or Statement of Management Intent, and park management policies

 - ensure natural and cultural values are protected

 - minimise environmental impacts at the site and in the surrounding area

 - take measures to mitigate impacts on other park users